Thou Wast Mild and Lovely: Plot

 The landline phone rings, and Drew is on the other end explaining that she's been trying to contact them because she hasn't heard from Akin in a while.
 She tells him that she and their son are going to come visit the farm.
 The visit goes well at first, but during dinner when Drew comments about Akin being "quiet", Sarah responds that he has been very talkative to her.
 Jeremiah explains that Akin had been lying about his marriage to get closer to Sarah, causing an awkward silence.
 That night, Drew is lying on the couch drunk, barely conscious.
 Jeremiah starts saying vulgar, sexual things about her, so Akin carries her to his room.
 He awakes later to an empty bed, and finds Drew back in the house chatting with Sarah.
-They mention that Drew and Akin had a daughter who had passed away.
+They mention that Drew and Akin had a daughter who had died.
 Sarah blindfolds Akin and the three of them begin to have sex together.
 In the middle of the act, Akin removes the blindfold and sees that Jeremiah and a neighbor have been watching them.
 Jeremiah attacks the neighbor and tries to force himself on Drew.
 Akin tries to carry Drew away, but Jeremiah knocks him out.

 Akin awakes tied up inside the barn, where he sees a man's face that is covered in wounds and blood.
 Sarah appears and cuts Akin loose.
 They return to the house to find Jeremiah with a knife.
 He stabs Akin, but Sarah reacts by shooting him.
 As Sarah is crying over Jeremiah's dying body, Drew storms in with an axe and swings it on both Sarah and Jeremiah.
 Akin and Drew grab their son who is wandering the yard crying, and drive away.